In a world where every city looks more of the same, Tokyo takes you by surprise.

 YOU CAN NEVER BE TOO POLITE

 The people in Tokyo (and japan in general) are so very polite, almost to a fault.
 No one ever points to give out directions in Tokyo.
-Whenever I asked someone where something was, they would simply walk with me topoliteaircraft my destination.
+Whenever I asked someone where something was, they would simply walk with me to my destination.
 It did not matter if it was 2 minutes down the road or 20 minutes, they simply did it to be nice.
 By the time it neared the end of my trip, I was basically expecting people to walk me to places that I didn’t know how to get to.

 One of the other Young Global Leaders, Esteban Bullrich, so eloquently highlighted this during the closing hour.
 He said they truly recognize the other and respect the other fully.
 They see each other as a person who has a dream like everyone else does and they all acknowledge and respect that dream.
 He urged all of us to respect our dreams and recognize the other.